CalHFA DHCS logo HCD logoTCAC logoDDS Logo

 Section 811 Rental Assistance

-Project sponsors will apply for long-term project-based rental assistance funding.
-Each project requesting rental assistance funds will have already received development financing from one of the State's housing agencies.
-A Rental Assistance Contract will be executed for the project based subsidy and the State will administer the subsidy.
-Through the program, it is estimated that 563 units will be reserved for extremely low-income people with disabilities.
+Project sponsors apply for 20-year renewable project-based rental assistance funding.
+Each project receiving rental assistance funds must have development financing from one of the state's housing agencies.
+A Rental Assistance Contract will be executed for the project-based subsidy and CalHFA will administer the subsidy.
+Through the program, it is estimated that over 600 units will be reserved for extremely low-income people with disabilities.
 Project rental assistance tenants will have access to a full continuum of Medi-Cal funded services.

 Finding Housing